How do I Answer a Lawsuit for Debt Collection? | Printable Packet

 A declaration is a sworn statement.
 The Declaration of Exempt Income and Assets lets your creditors know you have income and/or assets the law says they may not take from you.
 If you think your income is protected or exempt from garnishment, you must still respond, but you should also consult a lawyer.

-*If you know for sure your income and/or assets are protected or exempt from garnishment, you should also use When Should I File a Declaration of Exempt Income and Assets.
+*If you know for sure your income and/or assets are protected or exempt from garnishment, you should also file a Declaration of Exempt Income and Assets and serve the Plaintiff’s lawyer.
+See When Should I File a Declaration of Exempt Income and Assets

 The person starting a lawsuit must prepare a written statement telling the judge what the problem is and what they want.
 That statement is the Complaint.